rumca-js/Django-link-archive/README_search.md

 YouTube does not allow the user to specify links in comments, possibly to protect the user from spammers.
 That means we cannot use links any longer, because some of users are abusing this system.
 Rather than correctly filter out spammers, posting links has been prohibited.

+Comments are designed for short form discussions, where everything is contained by small boxes, for mobile input.
+This results in short bursts of emotions, rather than rational discussion.

 ## YouTube subscriptions

-Is very limited.
-Cannot be used effectively if a source with many videos per day.
-You will be swampted by a such subscription.
+Can subscription model be used effectively used?
+Especially if you have 30 channels subscribed?
+The subscription page will be easily swampted by many videos of the configured channels.

-You cannot filter out certain channels from subscriptions.
+You cannot filter out certain channels from subscriptions view.

+## Moderation

+There always need to be some sort of social media moderation.
+There are pages designed for malware, or espionage.

+There are also pages designed by small creators who will be blocked because of some arbitrary reasons, or by a mistake.

+There is also a possibility of big tech censorship, where some topics will be muted by Google, Apple, and Facebook.

+Who and why decides what exists on the Internet?

 ## Platform guidelines